 Trend in the growth rates of an entity vis-à-vis the industry reflects the entity's ability to sustain its market share, profitability and operating efficiency.
-In this regard, focus is drawn to growth in interest income, Profit After tax (PAT), and Ioan portfolio/Assets under management (AUM).
+In this regard, focus is drawn to growth in interest income, Profit After tax (PAT), and loan portfolio/Assets under management (AUM).
 The growth ratios considered by CARE include the following ('t' refers to the current period, while t-1' refers to the same period of previous year):

-Ratio Formula Significance in Analysis Growth in Interest Income Interest Income (t) - Interest Income (t-1) 100 Interest Income (t-1) Interest income growth will be driven by growth in loan portfolio as well as changes in portfolio yield.
+Ratio Formula Significance in Analysis Growth in Interest Income Interest Income (t) - Interest Income (t-1) 100 Interest income growth will be driven by growth in loan portfolio as well as changes in portfolio yield.
 Growth in PAT $\frac{PAT{(t)} - PAT{(t-1)}}{PAT{(t-1)}} 100$ PAT is the measure of ultimate profitability of a lending institution and its growth is a culmination of all factors impacting the income as well as expenses including taxes.

-Growth in Loan Portfolio/AUM $\frac{AUM{(t)} - AUM{(t-1)}}{AUM{(t-1)}} 100$ Growth in AUM reflects the ability of the company to grow its business and gain market
+Ratio Formula Significance in Analysis Growth in Loan Portfolio/AUM AUM (t) - AUM (t-1) 100 Growth in AUM reflects the ability of the company to grow its business and gain market share.
+The same is looked at on an absolute basis as well as compared to its industry peers.

-Ratio Formula Significance in Analysis

-share.
-The same is looked at

-on an absolute basis as well as

-compared to its industry

-peers.

-Asset Under Management (AUM): AUM includes on-balance sheet loan portfolio as well as off-balance sheet portfolio which includes securitized / assigned portfolio and portfolio originated under business correspondence operations.
+Asset Under Management (AUM): AUM includes on-balance sheet loan portfolio as well as off-balance sheet portfolio which includes securitized / assigned portfolio and portfolio cooriginated under business correspondence operations.